alphagov/govuk-developer-docs/source/manual/slack-integrations.html.md

 We must ensure all our repositories undergo regular security scans to establish a fundamental level of security awareness, effectively addressing vulnerabilities in both our code and third-party dependencies and mitigating the risk of Common Vulnerabilities and Exposures (CVEs).

 To facilitate this, the CI Bot informs teams about missing scans in their repos' CI pipelines.
-It is currently configured to check if repos have [CodeQL(SAST)](https://docs.publishing.service.gov.uk/manual/codeql.html),[Dependency Review (SCA)](https://docs.publishing.service.gov.uk/manual/dependency-review.html) and [SNYK](https://docs.publishing.service.gov.uk/manual/snyk.html) scans.
+It is currently configured to check if repos have [CodeQL(SAST)](https://docs.publishing.service.gov.uk/manual/codeql.html) and [Dependency Review (SCA)](https://docs.publishing.service.gov.uk/manual/dependency-review.html) scans.

 ### Configuration